top of page

 To obtain the correct waist circumference on a child, follow these simple steps:

-1. Use a measuring tape and wrap it around the child's waist, ensuring it sits at their natural waistline.
+1. Use a measuring tape, wrap it around the child's waistline.

-3. Take note of the measurement where the tape overlaps.
+3. Take note of the whole number measurement where the tape overlaps.
+Example, 27.75 can be reported as 27.

-Big kid belt sizes begin at 26 inches and increase in one-inch increments up to a waist circumference of 30 inches.
-Below 26 inches would be a Little Kid Belt Cane.
+Big Kid belt sizes begin at 26 inches and increase in one-inch increments.

 Use a ruler

-To measure a child's hip width for the Pediatric Belt Cane order, have the child stand upright with their feet together.
-Use a straight, non-bending ruler to measure across the widest part of their hips.
-Ensure the ruler level is parallel to the ground for an accurate measurement.
-Record the whole number of width in inches to select the right size.
+To measure arc width, have the child stand upright with feet together.
+Place a metal measuring tape at same location as where you measured waist circumference (a caliper can also be used).
+Ensure the measuring tape is parallel to the ground for an accurate measurement.
+Record the whole number of width in inches to select the right size (example 12.7 inches needs a size 12 frame).

 Cane lengths